-3 The UK Data Protection Act 2018 (DPA 2018) is supplementary to the General Data Protection Regulation 2016 (the GDPR) and replaces DPA 1998.
+3 The Data Protection Act 2018 is the UK's implementation of the General Data Protection Regulation (GDPR).
+Data Protection in Schools Gov.UK DfE Feb 2023

-- Abuse and neglect are forms of maltreatment of a child.
-Somebody may abuse or neglect a child by inflicting harm or by failing to act to prevent harm.
-Children may be abused in the family or in an institutional or community setting by those known to them or, more rarely, by others.
-Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
-They may be abused by an adult or adults or by another child or children. - Abuse and Neglect may also take place outside of the home, contextual safeguarding, and this may include (but not limited to), sexual exploitation, criminal exploitation, serious youth violence and/or radicalisation. - Staff are aware that behaviours linked to drug taking, alcohol abuse, truanting and sexting put children in danger and that safeguarding issues can manifest themselves via child-on-child abuse.
+- Abuse and Neglect may also take place outside of the home, contextual safeguarding, and this may include (but not limited to), sexual exploitation, criminal exploitation, serious youth violence and/or radicalisation. - Staff are aware that behaviours linked to drug taking, alcohol abuse, truanting and sexting put children in danger and that safeguarding issues can manifest themselves via child-onchild abuse.